 This basic fact of all existence, whether it is animate or inanimate, is nowhere more evident than on the Earth.
 Over different time periods, we see the constant and continual change that characterizes all Life and all earthly forms, whether we consider the life of a single individual, the species to which it belongs, or the life forms that exist or existed at any given period of time.
-We now know that even the ground we stand on, which seems solid and permanent, has changed in terms of its size, shape, and location over the course of millions and millions of years.
+We now know that even the ground we stand on, which seems solid and permanent, has changed in terms of its size, shape, and location over the course of millions and billions of years.

 A number of the world’s major religions, including Christianity and Buddhism, have emphasized only or primarily the negative aspects of life, while ignoring, belittling, or even demonizing its positive aspects.
 In their sacred writings, the negative exhortation “Thou shalt not” is usually more frequent than the positive exhortation “Thou shalt”.
 Many of these religious exhortations or commandments encapsulate certain beliefs or superstitions that were prevalent at the time when they were written down and promulgated.
 This was probably due to the great fear in which our ancestors lived as a result of the precariousness of life in the past, when they were subjected to the incomprehensible and unpredictable ravages of disease, accident, famine, natural disasters, attacks by predatory animals, and raids and invasions by other humans.

 When human beings began to believe in a deity or deities that had created the world and all its inhabitants, it was inevitable that they would fear this deity and its awesome powers, as well as the control which, they believed, these powers gave it over their lives.
 This state of adulation, fear, and submission in the face of the Almighty led to a peculiar vision of the world and its relative values, namely that the divine or non-material, which is the plane in which God exists, is good and perfect, while the material, which is the plane in which all life forms, including humans, exist, is, by comparison, inferior, imperfect, unworthy, bad, and evil.
 Central to all these religions is the belief that immutability is better than mutability, and therefore it is believed that the divine realm in which God exists is changeless, unlike all the things in the material realm where we reside.
 Indeed, the mutability of all earthly things was taken as a sure sign of their intrinsically inferior nature, since they do not long endure in their present state, eventually being overtaken by the forces of decay and corruption.
-The flower that enchants your senses will soon wither and fade, the fruit that smells so wonderful now will putrefy and rot, disgusting your senses with its foul odour, the iron that seems so hard, strong, and enduring will rust and become brittle, and the beautiful young maiden whom you find so ravishingly enchanting will shrivel up and grow old, eventually becoming a lifeless, stinking corpse, fit only to nourish worms.
+The flower that enchants your senses will soon wither and fade, the fruit that smells and tastes so wonderful now will putrefy and rot, disgusting your senses with its foul odour, the iron that seems so hard, strong, and enduring will rust and become brittle, and the beautiful young maiden whom you find so ravishingly enchanting will shrivel up and grow old, eventually becoming a lifeless, stinking corpse, fit only to nourish worms.